wbdsst/LASHES_BOT/README.md

 - Appointment cancellation
 - Automatic notifications for both clients and master
 - Admin panel for viewing appointments and statistics
+- Monthly subscription payment system
+- Payment reminders and tracking
-- SQLite database for storing appointments
+- SQLite database for storing appointments and payments
 - Back buttons for easy navigation
 - Start button for initial interaction
 - User-friendly interface with emojis